trufflesuite/ganache-cli-archive/README.md

 **Ubuntu User?** Follow the basic instructions for installing [Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) and make sure that you have `npm` installed, as well as the `build-essential` `apt` package (it supplies `make` which you will need to compile most things).
 Use the official Node.js packages, *do not use the package supplied by your distribution.*

+Having problems?
+Be sure to check out the [FAQ](https://github.com/ethereumjs/testrpc/wiki/FAQ) and if you're still having issues and you're sure its a problem with `testrpc` please open an issue.

 # USAGE

 ##### Command Line